lfe/blog/src/_posts/2014-12-07-1837-running-lfe-in-docker.md

 ## An LFE Web App Aside

-If you'd like to look at the source code for this sample you, it has been made available here:
+If you'd like to look at the source code for this sample app, it has been made available here:

  * [https://github.com/oubiwann/docker-lfe-yaws-sample-app](https://github.com/oubiwann/docker-lfe-yaws-sample-app)